 In his analysis of the Protocols of the Elders of Zion, Alexander Solzhenitsyn, one of my greatest heroes, wrote:

 “The Protocols … show a blueprint of a social system.
-Its design is well above abilities of an ordinary mind, including that of its publisher.
-It is a dynamic process of two stages, of destabilization, increasing freedom and liberalism, which is terminated in social cataclysm, and on the second stage, new hierarchical restructuring of society takes place.
+Its design is well above the abilities of an ordinary mind, including that of its publisher.
+It is a dynamic process of two stages, destabilization, increasing freedom, and liberalism, which is terminated in social cataclysm, and on the second stage, new hierarchical restructuring of society takes place.

 “Its style is that of a filthy leaflet, the powerful line of thought is broken and fragmented, mixed up with ill-smelling incantations and psychological blunders.
 The system described is not necessarily connected with the Jews; it could be purely Masonic or whatever; while its strongly anti-Semitic current is not an organic part of the design.”

 It is no doubt that Solzhenitsyn was shaken by his own conclusion of the Protocols—so shaken in fact that he asked that his analysis be published after his death.

 Jewish scholars of various stripes have called the Protocols “a lie and a libel” and “one of the most important forgeries of modern time.”
 What are some of the things that the Protocols produces?